Philosopher's stone: Middle Ages

 In the Byzantine Empire and the Arab empires, early medieval alchemists built upon the work of Zosimos.
 Byzantine and Islamic alchemists were fascinated by the concept of metal transmutation and attempted to carry out the process.
-The eighth-century Muslim alchemist Jabir ibn Hayyan (Latinized as Geber) analysed each classical element in terms of the four basic qualities.
+The eighth-century Muslim alchemist Jabir ibn Hayyan—Jabir was often romanised as —analysed each classical element in terms of the four basic qualities.
 Fire was both hot and dry, earth cold and dry, water cold and moist, and air hot and moist.
 He theorized that every metal was a combination of these four principles, two of them interior and two exterior.
 From this premise, it was reasoned that the transmutation of one metal into another could be effected by the rearrangement of its basic qualities.
-This change would be mediated by a substance, which came to be called xerion in Greek and al-iksir in Arabic (from which the word elixir is derived).
-It was often considered to exist as a dry red powder (also known as al-kibrit al-ahmar, red sulfur) made from a legendary stone—the philosopher's stone.
+This change would be mediated by a substance, which came to be called in Greek and in Arabic (from which the word elixir is derived).
+It was often considered to exist as a dry red powder—also known as ('red sulfur')—made from a legendary stone: the philosopher's stone.
 The elixir powder came to be regarded as a crucial component of transmutation by later Arab alchemists.